Machine Explanations and Human Understanding: Experiments

 For \textbf{H1}, we use $t$-test to compare subjects in different conditions.
 For \textbf{H2}, we have a within-subject design and use paired $t$-test to compare the agreement rate of the same participants for instances with different identifiers.

-\para{Limited validity of H2a, H2b for evaluating explanation consistency.} We emphasize that although H2a and H2b are reasonable hypotheses, they cannot support the causal effect of explanation consistency.
+\para{Limited validity of H2b, H2c for evaluating explanation consistency.} We emphasize that although H2b and H2c are reasonable hypotheses, they cannot support the causal effect of explanation consistency.
 As shown in \figref{fig:decision_tree}(f), the link between $\humany$ and $\humanu$ is unclear in discovery tasks when predicted labels are shown.
-With our simplified setup, when only \intuitionr or \intuitionm is violated, $\humany$ is different from $\yhat$ without any assistance.
-Even if explanation does not shape $H$ (\figref{fig:sec4}(c1)) (i.e., humans ignore machine explanations), H2a and H2b can hold.
-In contrast, H2c can only hold when explanation works together with human intuition and $\humanu \rightarrow \humany$ (\figref{fig:sec4}(c2)).
+With our simplified setup, when only \intuitionr or \intuitionm is violated, $\humany$ is already different from $\yhat$ without any assistance.
+Even if explanation does not shape $H$ (\figref{fig:sec4}(c1)) (i.e., humans ignore machine explanations), H2b and H2c can hold.
+In contrast, H2a can only hold when explanation works together with human intuition and $\humanu \rightarrow \humany$ (\figref{fig:sec4}(c2)).
 In other words, as predictions are the same in GH as AB, any observed difference should be attributed to the effect of explanations.
 This discussion showcases the utility of our framework in experiment design.